Obtaining a Money Changing Permit as a Restricted Dealer under Section 4(2)(a) & 4(2)(b) of the Foreign Exchange Act, No. 12 of 2017

 A. Criteria to be appointed as a Money Changer to engage in money changing business under the Foreign Exchange Act no. 12 of 2017

-1. Minimum Capital :
+1. Minimum Capital Requirement :

 1.1 The money changing business should be conducted only by a company incorporated in Sri Lanka with a minimum stated capital as indicated below: